redhat-na-ssa/hobbyist-guide-to-rhoai/docs/01-add-administrative-user.md

-# 1. Add administrative user
+# 1. Add an administrative user

 Only users with cluster administrator privileges can install and configure RHOAI.